BND Hamburger Icon

 Open row

 Google Business Profile is a free service that every small business owner should know about and use.
-Through your Google Business Profile, you can control the information displayed for your business across all of Google’s services, including Google reviews and Google Maps.
-If you change a piece of info in your Google Business Profile, like your hours or location, it will automatically update everywhere.
-Consistency is essential for SMBs, especially in this era of online searching.
+Through your Google Business Profile, you can control the information displayed for your business across all of Google’s services, including Google Reviews and Google Maps.
+If you change a piece of info in your Google Business Profile, such as your hours or location, it will update everywhere automatically.

 Benefits of using Google Business Profile

-Google is by far the leading search engine, with around 5.4 billion searches each day and a 92% market share.
+Google is by far the leading search engine, with around 5.4 billion searches each day and a 92 percent market share.
 That means it’s extremely likely that your target market is on Google, possibly looking for the products and services that your company sells.

 In terms of digital marketing, not being on Google is akin to being invisible.
 By claiming and managing your Google Business Profile, your business can: